taijeronv/pmewargame/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "The Professional Military Education Wargame" subtitle = "The most useful wargame in military education today."
+title = "The NextGen Wargame"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.